Chapter 18 : Back to School

 The two couples passed through the barrier as they had done so many times before.
 Steam from the Hogwarts Express carried down the platform from where the engine stood in the tunnel leading to the north-bound rails.
 In the coolness of the September air, it condensed on the sides of the cars and dripped onto the tracks below.
 But, where were the students milling around, greeting one another?
 Why were only the families here?

 Mr. Weasley shouted, “Everyone's on already.”

 Between the traffic and the first year they were late and the doors were ready to close.
 They didn't think twice.
-“Locomotor trunk,” sounded in four voices and four wands guided trunks through the open doors.
+“Locomotor trunk,” sounded in four voices and four wands guided trunks through the open doors of the ast car.

 Ron's was first on board.
 Hermione told him, “Ron, that first year isn't going to make it.
 Go get'm!”